GBillotey/Fractalshades/examples/movies/making_movies.rst

 Fractalshades defines several classes to help the user making fractal movies.
 You can refer to the documentation of the movie API: :doc:`/API/movie`.
 The purpose of this section is to give more practical details on the use of the movie-making API.

-The main idea is to create a movie class ` fractalshades.movie.Movie` and populate is with one or several sequences.
+The main idea is to start from a movie class ` fractalshades.movie.Movie` and populate is with one or several sequences.
 Some available sequence kinds are:

  -  `fractalshades.movie.Camera_pan` : a specialised pan sequence (implementing